-Selling your car can seem like a daunting prospect, but Jamjar’s car buying comparison service exists to make it as easy for you as possible.
-Not only do we have an easy car valuation tool that you can use right now, we also have a wide range of articles that give you helpful advice on just about anything related to selling your car.
+Selling your car can seem like a daunting prospect, but Jamjar’s car-buying comparison service exists to make it as easy for you as possible.
+Not only do we have an easy car valuation tool that you can use right now, but we also have a wide range of articles that give you helpful advice on just about anything related to selling your car.

 If you’re still not sure about whether or not selling your car is the right decision, or you’re weighing up the different options available to you, our car selling guidance article will help you to make a decision.
 In this article, our focus is what you need you to do once you’ve decided to sell your car and you want to set the wheels in motion.

 Jamjar makes selling your old car much easier than it can be otherwise.
 We work with a huge number of associated buyers across the United Kingdom, which means that you can see a variety of quotes for your car just by entering your registration number once below.